PyPSA/technology-data/README.md

 ## Library dependencies

-The current script only works with pandas version < 1.1.
+The current script has been tested with pandas up to version 1.1.0.

 The PDF to CSV conversion requires the package `tabula`.
 For conda users, install with `conda install -c conda-forge tabula-py`.